BrokenShards/MiCore/readme.md

 ## Changelog

+### Version 0.8.0
+- When adding a component to an entity, its required components are now added after the component rather than before to prevent component order issues.
+Due to this, all `Entity.Insert*` methods have been removed.
+- Removed `Paths.Executable` and `Paths.ExecutableFolder` due to unforseen reflection issues.

 ### Version 0.7.0
 - Now `MiComponent.RequiredComponents` and `MiComponent.IncompatibleComponents` are readonly and are
   assigned on construction with the `MiComponent.GetRequiredComponents()` and